 Close Button Selector(s)

 Enter any selector(s) for close buttons in the banner HTML content to trigger the close function.
-The banner remains hidden when a site visitor clicks this button and only appears again based on the interval settings.
+The banner remains hidden when a customer clicks this button and only appears again based on the interval settings.

 Banner Container Styles